Scholars Online Physics for 2020-2021

 Browser Recommendation: I strongly that you use FireFox to attend class and use the Moodle, and avoid Chrome and Microsoft Edge, since Google and Microsoft chose not to implement the MathML standard in their browsers.
 We depend heavily on this math formatting tool in chat.
 Additionally, the Moodle is optimized for FireFox; some features are available in FireFox and not in other browsers.

 Standard Exam Preparation: Students taking the Honors Course should be well prepared to take both the SAT II Physics Test.
-Students taking the AP option will be prepared to take the AP examination in both Physics 1 (Classical Mechanics) and Physics 2 (Modern Physics).
+Students completing extra lab work should be prepared to take the AP Physics exam.
 Those interested in either exam should read the Physics Exam Preparation page, and contact the instructor if they have questions.

-Prerequisites: Scholars Online Physics Honors Course is designed to be an independent course for students who have completed a rigorous junior high school physicsal or earth science course, or Scholars Online Natural Science I and II.
-The AP Option requires simultaneous enrollment in the Honors Course.
+Prerequisites: The Scholars Online Physics Course is designed to be an independent course for students who have completed a rigorous junior high school physicsal or earth science course, or Scholars Online Natural Science I and II.

 Labs and Lab Equipment:

 Labs are not optional.
-Students must complete twelve labs for the Honors Course.
-AP Option students must complete 18 labs.
+Students must complete twelve labs for the course.
 Students must have parental permission to perform labs in order to receive credit.
 The lab permission form and a list of required equipment and materials is available from the Lab Requirements page.

 Enrollment: To enroll in this course, or for further information on Scholars Online, please visit the Scholars Online Website.